-This short course is presented by wood engineer, building science expert and CanPHI director Tomaz Stich, and it outlines essential building science knowledge for super-insulated wall, floor and roof assemblies, no matter what the climate zone.
+This short course is presented by wood engineer and Passive House building science expert Tomaz Stich, and it outlines essential building science knowledge for superinsulated wall, floor and roof assemblies, no matter what the climate zone.
+The course introduces you to a powerful, easy-to-use online tool for hygrothermic analysis, now used by designers around the world.

 Learn the science behind all moisture-related problems in wood buildings, and develop practical skills and solutions for designing safe wall, floor and roof assemblies, including: